SegmentationBLWX/sssegmentation/docs/Tutorials.md

         pass
 ```

-where `updatelr` function is used to define the learning rate adjust strategy.
+The `updatelr` method should implement the logic for updating the learning rate at each training step or epoch.

-After that, you should add this custom scheduler class in [`ssseg/modules/models/schedulers/builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/schedulers/builder.py) if you want to use it by simply modifying `SEGMENTOR_CFG['scheduler']`.
+**Step3: Register Your Scheduler**

-Of course, you can also register this custom scheduler by the following codes,
+To make your scheduler configurable via `SEGMENTOR_CFG['scheduler']`, register it in [`ssseg/modules/models/schedulers/builder.py`](https://github.com/SegmentationBLWX/sssegmentation/blob/main/ssseg/modules/models/schedulers/builder.py).
+Alternatively, you can register it dynamically using,

 ```python
 from ssseg.modules import SchedulerBuilder